RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 #### Steps to generate the alerts

-- From an external host (the attacker), execute curl from terminal:
+- From an external host (the attacker), execute curl from a terminal:

 ```
 curl -XGET "http://${replace_by_your_web_server_address}/?id=SELECT+*+FROM+users";